learning-zone/css-basics/notes/css.md

 ---

-#### Which property is used to underline, overline, and strikethrough text?
+#### Q. Which property is used to underline, overline, and strikethrough text?
 * The text-decoration property is used to underline, overline, and strikethrough text.

 ---

-#### Which property is used to capitalize text or convert text to uppercase or lowercase letters?
+#### Q. Which property is used to capitalize text or convert text to uppercase or lowercase letters?
 * The text-transform property is used to capitalize text or convert text to uppercase or lowercase letters.

 ---

-#### Which property allows you to control the shape or appearance of the marker of a list?
+#### Q. Which property allows you to control the shape or appearance of the marker of a list?
 * The list-style-type allows you to control the shape or appearance of the marker.

 ---

-#### How do I restore the default value of a property?
+#### Q. How do I restore the default value of a property?
 * Initially CSS didn't provide a "default" keyword and the only way to restore the default value of a property is to explicitly re-declare that property
     This has changed with CSS 2; the keyword 'initial' is now a valid value for a CSS property.
     It resets it to its default value, which is defined in the CSS specification of the given property.